Reaction in Greece to the Yugoslav Wars: Public opinion and church response

+History

+In March 1995, a unit of 100 Greek volunteers that came to be known as the Greek Volunteer Guard was formed in support of the Army of the Republika Srpska at the request of Ratko Mladić.
+Golden Dawn members also joined Serbian paramilitary groups and were participants of the Srebrenica massacre.
+Eudoxis Doxiadis notes that the Greek Volunteer Guard found a positive reaction in Greece.
 Journalist Takis Michas considers the politicisation of the Church of Greece in the period of the Yugoslav Wars one of the most important political developments in Greece in the 1990s.

 Kosovo War

 As a result of the Kosovo War and NATO bombing of Yugoslavia a number of concerns were raised in the Greek media such as the use of depleted uranium in NATO's weaponry in Greece's proximity.
 Additionally the Kosovo war was seen in Greece as an American attempt to undermine the role of the European Union and to distract public attention in the United States from the Clinton–Lewinsky scandal.
 Fears that the Kosovo war might create a Greater Albania also emerged in the Greek press.
 Additionally, but less frequently, concerns were raised about a possible settlement of Kosovar refugees in Southern Albania/Northern Epirus, which would alter the demographic balance of the area in territories inhabited by the Greek minority.
 During the war in Kosovo the Greek Left also favoured the Serbs and considered NATO's military intervention as a blatant exercise of neo-imperialist power.
 More than 10,000 Greeks participated in the anti-war and anti-NATO protests.

 Greek humanitarian aid assisted both sides in the conflict.
 Thanks to Greece's general attitude towards the war, Yugoslav authorities treated Greek humanitarian agencies favourably and without any suspicion.
 This enable Greek NGO's to perform their duties unobstructed.
 As such a Greek medical group was the first foreign humanitarian aid NGO to operate in the affected region less than a month after NATO's military intervention begun.
 In general the amount of resources provided to the refugees of the war (primarily Albanians) represents the largest humanitarian campaign in modern Greek history.
 The Greek Army established a refugee camp in Pogradec, southeast Albania.
 Moreover, humanitarian aid was also offered through less official channels from Greece, for example from the Church of Greece which was active in southern Albania.